Contents

 Our clients have used this approach to

-1. Control spending by ensuring that all purchasing requests are reviewed at the right level.
+1. Control spending by ensuring that all purchasing requests are reviewed correctly.

-2. Reduced time spent on processing purchase orders by 30-50% because of the streamlined process.
+2. The streamlined process reduced the time spent processing purchase orders by 30-50%.

-3. Save 5-10% on their annual spend by negotiating better cost savings by aggregating volume.
+3. Save 5-10% on their annual spending by negotiating better cost savings by aggregating volume.

 So go ahead and download the template and use this approach to implement a centralized purchasing policy.